filisko/testable-functions/README.md

 $functions->is_dir($dirname);
 ```

-It also supports PHP language constructs, which generally are really hard to test.
+Legacy projects are usually require/include oriented-architectures, so these can come very handy.

-Legacy projects are usually require/include oriented-architectures, so this can come very handy.
+The library supports PHP language constructs (not functions and parsed differently by PHP), which generally are really hard to test.

 ```php
 $functions->require_once($path);